 ISS 2021 has two separate reviewing rounds with separate deadlines.
-This is the call for the winter round.
-There will be another call, also called the summer round.
+The call for the winter round has been finished; the call for summer round is now open.

 |Winter round 2021||Summer round 2021|